Waikkala/waikkala-front-end/waikkala-product-page/COMPONENTS.md

 # Component Documentation

-## Atomic Design Structure
+## Component Structure

-This project follows the Atomic Design methodology for organizing components.
+This project organizes components into three categories based on their complexity and purpose.

-### 🧬 Atoms (Basic Building Blocks)
+### 🧱 Base Components (Basic Building Blocks)

 #### Button.jsx
 Reusable button component with multiple variants and sizes.